spo587/gcdata_project/CodeBook.md

 1. Helper functions for importing the data from the text files.
 2. Functions for finding the relevant data and renaming the columns/activity variables
 3. Functions for merging the test and train data
-4. Two functions to take the actual data files and return a clean, tidy data frame, stored in the variable initialTidyDF
+4. Two functions to take the actual data files and return a clean, tidy data frame, stored in the variable tidyDFextractedRenamed

 II.
 5. functions for melting the tidy data set created in part I and finding the means of the relevant variables